Hydroxyzine use while Breastfeeding

 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

-All adverse reactions in breastfed infants reported in France over the dates January 1985 to June 2011 were compiled by a French pharmacovigilance center.
-Of 174 reports, hydroxyzine was one of the drugs most often suspected in serious adverse reactions.
+All adverse reactions in breastfed infants reported in France between January 1985 and June 2011 were compiled by a French pharmacovigilance center.
+Of 174 reports, hydroxyzine was reported to cause adverse reactions in 8 infants and to be one of the drugs most often suspected in serious adverse reactions, primarily sedation.

 Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.
 However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
 Whether lower oral doses of antihistamines have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.